-We are proud to say that the sessions and keynotes at EclipseCon Europe are chosen by an independent program committee made up of volunteers from the Eclipse community.
+We are proud to say that the sessions and keynotes at EclipseCon Europe / OSGI Community Event are chosen by an independent program committee made up of volunteers from the Eclipse and OSGi communities.

 To contact the program committee, send us email.